Last updated October 31, 2020

 Because FinCen’s main responsibility is preventing international money laundering, drug-trafficking, and the financing of terrorist organizations, misfiling the FBAR can have some serious penalties.

-If you set it up, if you have have control, if you have signature authority over the account, if it is your money, you need to report it.
+If you set it up, if you have control, if you have signature authority over the account, if it is your money, you need to report it.

 If you’re a US citizen with an offshore company, you also need to file Form 5471.